LeartS/loleuler/README.md

 ## Seriously
-This started as a "fun" way to lose time, but I've since found out solving the problems using the restricted capabilities of LOLCODE (particularly no arrays, no useful string functions, no exponentiation ...) forces you to work around them in ways I think may actually exercise one's problem solving skills.
+This started as a "fun" way to lose time, but I've since found out solving the problems using the restricted capabilities of strict LOLCODE 1.2 (particularly no arrays, no useful string functions, no exponentiation ...) forces you to work around them in ways I think may actually exercise one's problem solving skills.

 Here I will list some problems I've encountered solving the problems using LOLCODE and how I solved them.